 These birds have a very loud call.
 Their shriek is meant to travel to long distances through the forest.
 These birds are very often confused with the Corella that can be found in Australia.
 However, Corellas are smaller in size, do not have the yellow crest on their heads, and their beaks are of paler colors.

-Like all parrots, cockatoos have a love for chewing.
-Hence, make sure that your bird always has a lot of toys that can keep it busy.
 One good idea is to get a big stock of toys and then rotate them every couple of weeks so that the bird always has something new and exciting in the cage to keep him/her busy and happy.
 Keep in mind that if these birds get too bored, they start pulling out their feathers.

 These birds can be found throughout Tasmania and northern and eastern Australia.
 In recent years, they have been introduced to New Zealand and Indonesia.
 These are birds that stay in the same place all year round, and usually they can be found in wooded areas that are close to human settlements.
-Unfortunately, they have become established around populated areas and made a pest of themselves.
-They can destroy wood paneling and other stuff on houses and be a real nuisance.

-The diet of these cockatoos consists of seeds, nuts, and roots in the wild.
+The diet of cockatoos consists of seeds, nuts, and roots in the wild.
 They like to eat in groups.
-Usually, if a flock of them is eating on the ground, then one of them sits on a high tree and keeps a lookout for predators and other potential dangers.
+If a flock of them is eating on the ground, then one of them sits on a high tree and keeps a lookout for predators and other potential dangers.
 They bite off branches and twigs when not eating, to play with and keep their bills trimmed down when in the wild.